bjohnnyd/rustynuc/README.md

 OPTIONS:
         --alpha <alpha>              FDR threshold [default: 0.2]
-        --fisher-sig <fisher-sig>    Significance threshold for Fisher's test [default: 0.05] --max-depth <max-depth>      Maximum pileup depth to use [default: 400] -m, --min-reads <min-reads>      Minimum number of aligned reads in ff or fr orientation for a position to be
+    -b, --bed <bed>                  A BED file to restrict analysis to specific regions --fisher-sig <fisher-sig>    Significance threshold for Fisher's test [default: 0.05] --max-depth <max-depth>      Maximum pileup depth to use [default: 400] -m, --min-reads <min-reads>      Minimum number of aligned reads in ff or fr orientation for a position to be